rhman-ibrahim/rhman-ibrahim/README.md

 ## 💼 Petrichor | The Portfolio

-- Instead of building single, scoped applications, I envisioned creating a suite of abstract,
+- I envisioned creating a suite of abstract, modular applications/component,

-  modular applications—each providing a foundational component of a full-stack web project.
+  each provides a separate, complete functionality.

-- To realize this vision, I developed **Petrichor**, an ecosystem designed to streamline development,
+- To realize, I developed **Petrichor**, an ecosystem designed to streamline development,

-  as that each application within **Petrichor** serves as a key building block.
+  as that each part within serves as a key building block.

-- Enabling greater focus on creating new features and ensuring essential
+- Enabling greater focus on creating new features.

-  project components are robustly managed.

   |Repository|Label|Description|DOCS|
   |--|--|--|--|